 Mary received her BA in musical theatre at the University of the Pacific and went on to get her teaching credential at SF State.
 She has been a classroom teacher for a variety of age groups including middle school and first grade.
 Mary has been seen in Shakespeare’s Associates’ Sonnet Cafe this year and in The Taming of the Shrew at LSF 2013.
 Additionally, Mary has worked with Curtain Theatre on several of their summer Shakespeare productions.

-Deborah Lagin is thrilled to be a teaching assistant for Livermore Shakespeare Festival.
+Deborah Lagin is thrilled to be a teaching artist for Livermore Shakespeare Festival.
 She was seen recently as Hermia in A Midsummer Night’s Dream and in Persuasion and The Tempest.
 She graduated from University of California at Irvine with a Bachelor’s in Drama and a minor in Comparative Literature.
 Among her favorite roles at UC Irvine were Thomasina in Arcadia, Miranda in The Tempest, and Tillie in Effect Gamma Rays of Man in the Moon Marigolds.
-Last summer she was an Acting Intern at Marin Shakespeare Company and appeared as Young Elizabeth in Richard III.
+She served as an Acting Intern at Marin Shakespeare Company and appeared as Young Elizabeth in Richard III.
 Deborah also went to Shakespeare and Company in Lenox, Massachusetts for their conservatory program, where she had the honor to perform as Juliet in Romeo and Juliet.

 Jennifer Le Blanc

-Jennifer has appeared in LSF’s Much Ado About Nothing, Taming of the Shrew, Merry Wives of Windsor, Macbeth, and The Real Thing.
-Jennifer has worked with TheatreWorks, Pacific Rep, Shotgun Players, and the Arabian, Colorado, Marin, and San Francisco Shakespeare Festivals.
+Jennifer performed the leading roles in LSF’s Cyrano de Bergerac, Much Ado About Nothing, Taming of the Shrew, Merry Wives of Windsor, Macbeth, and The Real Thing.
+Jennifer has worked with Denver Center Theater Company, TheatreWorks, Pacific Rep, Shotgun Players, and the Arabian, Colorado, Marin, and San Francisco Shakespeare Festivals.
 Jennifer is a member of Actor¹s Equity; her MFA is from the National Theatre Conservatory.
 She also teaches with the San Francisco Shakespeare Festival and with the Arabian Shakespeare Festival.
 Jennifer is a produced playwright and adaptor.
-She will direct LSF’s upcoming production of Sense and Sensibility and wrote the adaptation of Jane Austen’s Persuasion.
+She directed LSF’s production of Sense and Sensibility and wrote the adaptation of Jane Austen’s Persuasion.

 Michael Wayne Rice

-Michael has appeared in 6 shows with Shakespeare’s Associates, including The Tempest, Hamlet, Romeo & Juliet, Cymbeline, As You Like It, and The Seagull.
-He has acted on stages in Missouri, New York, Los Angeles, and San Francisco.
+Michael has appeared in 8 shows with Shakespeare’s Associates, including The Tempest, Hamlet, Romeo & Juliet, Cymbeline, As You Like It, and The Seagull.
+He has acted on stages in Missouri, New York, Los Angeles, Washington and San Francisco.
 Michael is a graduate of the University of Missouri @ Kansas City with an M.F.A. in Classical Stage Performance.
-Michael currently teaches acting at the University of the Pacific and has also taught at UMKC and the University of San Francisco.
+Michael teaches at the University level and as a teaching artist.

 Lindsey Marie Schmeltzer

-This is Aubrey’s first season with Livermore Shakespeare and she could not be more excited.
-Most recently, Aubrey has been an actor, stage manager, and teaching artist for Sweet Wag Shakespeare, a touring company based out of Staunton, Virginia.
-While in Virginia she had the opportunity to perform at the world-famous Blackfriars Playhouse.
-Some of her favorite roles include Falstaff in Henry IV, Part I, Belarius in Cymbeline, and Orlando, Touchstone, Duke Senior, Phoebe, and Audrey in a three-person production of As You Like It.
+Aubrey supported LSF 17 as a stage manager and dramaturg.
+She has been an actor, stage manager, and teaching artist for Sweet Wag Shakespeare, a touring company based in Staunton, Virginia.
+While in Virginia, she had the opportunity to perform at the world-famous Blackfriars Playhouse.
+Some favorite roles include Falstaff in Henry IV, Part I, Belarius in Cymbeline, and Orlando, Touchstone, Duke Senior, Phoebe, and Audrey in a three-person production of As You Like It.
 Aubrey is also a credentialed teacher and for six years she taught English and Drama at high schools in South Central Los Angeles and in the Central Valley.
 She holds an MFA and an MLitt in Shakespeare and Performance from Mary Baldwin College, an MA in Teaching from Chapman University, and a BA in Theatre Arts from UC Santa Cruz.
 More info at: www.remembertheporter.com.